-One of our lawyers just returned from the INTA conference in Washington DC, a gathering of nearly 10,000 intellectual property professionals from around the world.
-A number of speakers at the conference emphasized how using customs to seize counterfeit goods can be a very powerful tool for protecting brand-owners from counterfeit goods.
+A couple of my law firm’s international IP lawyers just returned from the INTA conference in Washington DC, a gathering of nearly 10,000 intellectual property professionals from around the world.
+A number of speakers at the conference emphasized how using customs to seize counterfeit goods can be a powerful tool for protecting brand-owners from counterfeit goods.

-The European Court of Justice recently set limitations on the ability of European Union (EU) customs agents to seize counterfeit and pirated goods.
+The European Court of Justice recently limited the ability of European Union (EU) customs agents to seize counterfeit and pirated goods.
 The decision pertained to two joined cases—one case involved a shipment of electric shavers coming from China (with an unknown destination) that allegedly infringed on the design protection of a Philips product.
 The other was a shipment of Nokia phones from Hong Kong bound for Columbia.
-When Nokia applied for seizure of the phones, the request was denied because the goods were not bound for the EU market, and thus could not be considered counterfeit under EU regulations.
+When Nokia requested seizure of the phones, its request was denied because the goods were not bound for the EU market, and thus could not be considered counterfeit under EU regulations.
 Nokia then brought a lawsuit against the UK customs office, but ultimately lost the case.

 The European Court held that EU customs agents cannot detain suspected counterfeit goods unless the goods are actually bound for distribution within the EU or unless there are indications of fraudulent diversion into the EU market.
 This will impact the way brand owners seek protection through EU customs offices regarding counterfeit goods shipped from China, among other places.
 It is now critical to understand the final destination of the goods and to look for possible leaks into the EU market—spotting fakes alone, is no longer enough to have the goods seized by EU customs authorities.